-In this blog post, i am sharing information about common, conventional biochemical tests and their primary uses in Microbiology laboratory for the identification of particular pathogen of interest.
-Some of the biochemical tests mentioned here for example Catalase test, Oxidase test assists us in many ways apart from the primary purpose mentioned in this post;
+In this blog post, I am sharing information about the standard, conventional biochemical tests and their primary uses in the Microbiology laboratory for identifying pathogens of interest.
+Some of the biochemical tests mentioned here, for example, catalase test, and oxidase test, assist us in many ways apart from the primary purpose mentioned in this post;

-- Beta-glucuronidase test (MUG Test) : To identify Escherichia coli.
+MUG test is used to identify Escherichia coli.
 Escherichia coli produces the enzyme β-D-glucuronidase, which hydrolyzes β-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.

-- Bacitracin Sensitivity Test: Bacitracin sensitivity test differentiates Streptococcus pyogenes (positive) from other beta hemolytic streptococci (resistant).
+Bacitracin sensitivity test differentiates Streptococcus pyogenes (positive) from other beta-hemolytic streptococci (resistant).

-Bile solubility test : To differentiate Streptococcus pneumoniae from other alpha hemolytic streptococci.
-Bile or a solution of a bile salt, such as sodium desoxycholate rapidly lyses pneumococcal colonies.
+Bile solubility test is used to differentiate Streptococcus pneumoniae from other alpha-hemolytic streptococci.
+Bile or a solution of bile salt, such as sodium desoxycholate rapidly lyses pneumococcal colonies.

-- Coagulase test: Coagualse test is used to identify Staphylococcus aureus.
-Coagulase test differentiates Staphylococcus aureus (positive) from coagulase negative staphylococci (CONS), such as S. epidermidis, S. saprophyticus.
+Coagualse test is used to identify Staphylococcus aureus.
+Coagulase test differentiates Staphylococcus aureus (positive) from coagulase-negative staphylococci (CONS), such as S. epidermidis, S. saprophyticus.

-- DNase test: This test is used to determine the ability of an organism to hydrolyze DNA.
-It is primarlly used to identify Staphylococcus aureus
+This test is used to determine the ability of an organism to hydrolyze DNA.
+It is primarily used to identify Staphylococcus aureus.

-- Indole test: This test is used to determine the ability of an organism to split tryptophan to form the compound indole.
-It is used differentiate gram negative rods particularly E. coli in microbiology laboratory.
+This test is used to determine the ability of an organism to split tryptophan to form the compound indole.
+In a microbiology laboratory, it is used to differentiate gram-negative rods, particularly E. coli.

-- Litmus milk decolorization test: To help identify Enterococcus and some Clostridia which have ability to metabolize litmus milk.
+To help identify Enterococcus and some Clostridia, which have the ability to metabolize litmus milk.

-- Urease test: Urease test is used to determine the ability of an organism to produce urease (an enzyme) which hydrolyzes urea.
-This test is done to help identify Proteus, Morganella, Yersinia enterocolitica, Helicobacter Pylori
+Urease test is used to determine the ability of an organism to produce urease (an enzyme) that hydrolyzes urea.
+This test is done to help identify Proteus, Morganella, Yersinia enterocolitica, and Helicobacter pylori.